ImagingDataCommons/dicomslide/README.md

 # dicomslide

-A Python library for reading whole slide images in DICOM format from local files or over network via a unified application programming interface.
+A Python library for reading whole slide images and derived information in DICOM format from local files or over network via a unified application programming interface.

 ## Documentation